slsa-framework/slsa/docs/spec/v1.1/threats.md

 vulnerable `tar` package, which injects the backdoor into the resulting MyPackage artifact.

+*Mitigation:* **TODO**

 </details>
-<details id="runtime-dep-at-build-time"><summary>Use a compromised runtime dependency during the build</summary>
+<details id="runtime-dep-at-build-time"><summary>Use a compromised runtime dependency during the build (for tests, dynamic linking, etc.)</summary>

-*Threat:* During the build process, use a compromised runtime dependency (such as during testing), which alters the build process and injects unwanted behavior into the output.
+*Threat:* During the build process, use a compromised runtime dependency (such as during testing or dynamic linking), which alters the build process and injects unwanted behavior into the output.

 **NOTE:** This is technically the same case as [Use a compromised build tool](#build-tool).
 We call it out to remind the reader that